 Jim: I mean, it’s absurd.
 It’s insanity.

-Dave: When you begin to think of it like that, you say, yes, that is crazy.
-But people who watch these kind of things happen, they think they’re spouse has developed a mental illness.
+Dave: It is.
+When you begin to think of it like that, you say, “Yes, that is crazy.”
+But people who watch these kind of things happen, they think their spouse has developed a mental illness.
 I’ve heard that a lot of times.
 Like, “Who is this person?”

 Jim: And that’s entangled affair.
 Now move to the next.

 Dave: Okay, sexual addiction, which is a sexual compulsivity.
 It’s not a relationship issue at all.
 It just is trying to satisfy or self-medicate some anger, hurt, pain in your life.
 It’s repeated sexual offenses.
 Eli and his sons were an illustration of that.
 They did that.
 God took their lives - took Eli’s life prematurely because he would not stop this process in Israel.
 And it has all kinds of repercussions today because of smartphones - ability to attach this to pornography, massage parlors, strip clubs, prostitutes.
 It just all gets all mixed up.